Stanford-Blood-Center/MGP-Public/README.md

   If you do not set the `TZ` environment variable, the behavior depends on how you run MGP: MGP may automatically use the system time zone, or it may fall back to UTC.

+* Name: `MAINTAINER_EMAIL`

+  Description: The email address of the person who maintains this installation of MGP.

+  If you do not set the `MAINTAINER_EMAIL` environment variable, the string `maintaneremail@placeholder.com` will be used instead.

+* Name: `INSTITUTION_ID`

+  Description: The term that your site uses to refer to usernames.
+At Stanford University, this is "SUNetID".

+  If you do not set the `INSTITUTION_ID` environment variable, the string "Instituion ID" will be used instead.

-The `TZ` environment variable is the only one that is optional: All other environment variables are required.
+The `TX`, `MAINTAINER_EMAIL`, and `INSTITUTION_ID` environment variables are optional; all others are required.

 ## Running with Docker